Royals Plan Crackdown On Websites Using Fake Duchess Meghan Quotes To Sell Diet Pills

-Buckingham Palace is planning to clamp down on ads that use fake quotes from Meghan, Duchess of Sussex and other members of the royal family.
-The recent spate of scam weight loss ads are irking the family, and the palace is committed to stopping it.
+Buckingham Palace is planning to clamp down on ads using fake quotes from Meghan, Duchess of Sussex, as well as other members of the royal family.
+The recent spate of scam weight loss ads are irking the family, with the palace committed to stopping these faux endorsements.

-The Daily Mail shared that the advertisements for weight loss products featuring Meghan Markle are all fake, and Buckingham Palace wants the public to know that the duchess is not backing any products with quotes online.
+The Daily Mail shared that the advertisements for weight loss products featuring Meghan Markle are all fake.
+Buckingham Palace wants the public to know that the duchess is not backing any online products with her quotes.

-The ads talk about various diet pills and “keto weight loss,” stressing that they are a female-owned company that Markle is using to lose her pregnancy weight after giving birth to Archie Harrison Mountbatten-Windsor.
-They are quoting the duchess falsely with words of praise about the various products.
+The ads talk about various diet pills and “keto weight loss,” stressing that they are a female-owned company Markle is using to lose her pregnancy weight after giving birth to Archie Harrison Mountbatten-Windsor.
+They falsely quote the duchess with words of praise about the various products.

-Royal insiders state that this is “an illegal use of the Duchess’s name’ and promised to clamp down on the scammers.”
+Royal insiders state that this is “an illegal use of the Duchess’s name” and they promise “to clamp down on the scammers.”

-One of the fake quotes on a site called First Level Fitness has the duchess praising their product for its help losing weight after baby.
+One of the fake quotes on a site called First Level Fitness has the duchess praising their product for its help losing weight after having the baby.

 “I am no different from any other women in the world.
 Post pregnancy my body had lost its shape.
 But, with Keto body tone I came back.
 No women deserve to be out of shape.”